mohdhaseen/mohdhaseen/README.md

 - 👋 Hi, I’m @mohdhaseen
 - 👀 I like programming and software development.
 - 🌱 I’m currently working on android applications.
-- 💞️ I’m looking to freelance adnroid application.
+- 💞️ I’m available to collaborate in adnroid project.
 - 📫 How to reach me: mohdhaseen99@gmail.com

 <!---